ioccc-src/temp-test-ioccc/README.md

 # READ-ONLY MODE

-As this is the **temp-test-ioccc** repo and the **Great Fork Merge** has happened, it is time to retire this repo that has served the IOCCC well since it was forked way back on 2022 Sep 18 17:30 🕠 Pacific time.
+As this is the **temp-test-ioccc** repo and the **Great Fork Merge** has already happened, it is time to retire this repo that has served the [IOCCC](https://www.ioccc.org) well since it was forked way back on 2022 Sep 18 17:30 🕠 Pacific time.

 We plan to, on 2024 Dec 30, archive this repo and make it **Read Only**.

-We **THANK** the many people who put **THURSANDS OF HOURS OF HARD WORK** on this repo since it was forked back in 2022.
+We **THANK** the many people who put **THOUSANDS OF HOURS OF HARD WORK** in this repo since it was forked back in 2022.

 If you are reading this after we have archived and put this repo